 2. How do you determine market demand for used data center equipment so you can recover the most value for these assets?

 Market demand for used data center equipment ebbs and flows.
 To recover the most value for your assets, you need an ITAD partner who understands worldwide market demand.
 Look for an ITAD partner with a physical presence in strategic locations around the globe.
 They will have connections with feet-on-the-ground resellers who have their fingers on the pulse of the local market.
 While there is a secondary market in the United States and other developed countries, demand for used IT equipment is highest in emerging markets where the latest technology is cost-prohibitive.

 3. Do you have established distributed channels with emerging markets?

 To be truly valuable, an ITAD partner must have well-established distribution channels that reach the global market, especially emerging markets.
 Distribution channels are rarely discussed but critically important to effective ITAD.
 A strong distribution channel allows your ITAD partner to respond quickly to market demand and move large batches of used data center equipment onto the global secondary market, helping you secure the highest possible return.

 The existence of these distribution channels is not enough.
 Your ITAD partner should have a formal distribution strategy.
-A recent article in Supply Chain Management Review found a direct correlation between a company’s ability to respond to the global market and the extent they have implemented a distribution strategy.
+An article in Supply Chain Management Review found a direct correlation between a company’s ability to respond to the global market and the extent they have implemented a distribution strategy.
 Your ITAD partner’s distribution strategy, and the extent to which they have applied it, directly impacts the value you can recover from your used IT assets.

 As you develop your reverse supply chain, keep in mind everything you will need from an ITAD partner so you can recover the most value from your IT assets.
 Your ITAD partner needs to serve as a true partner — a resource that can help you plan the best time to sell your used IT assets.
 Equally as important, your ITAD partner must have access to and experience working in the global market, especially emerging markets.